braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/web.md

 ---
 nav_title: "Push for Web"
+page_order: 9
 page_type: reference
-description: "This reference page breifly covers web push, and links out to the neccesary steps to create one."
+description: "This reference page briefly covers web push, and links out to the necessary steps to create one."

 platform: Web
 channel: